You're More Than A Three-Digit Credit Score

 Traditional FICO credit scores range from 300 to 850.
 This new model may raise credit scores by 20 points or more for those with new credit and will be especially helpful for those with scores in the upper 500s to lower 600s, which is considered bad to fair.
 FICO has said that “among consumers who had kept a positive balance in a deposit account and maintained an average of at least $400 in a savings account, 70% improved their scores with the addition of that information.”

 This is definitely something we’re excited about at Acima Credit, and we will be watching for more updates on UltraFICO in the coming months.
-We’ve been using a similar model to offer No Credit Needed financing to buyers all over the country for years.
+We’ve been using a similar model to offer No Credit Needed leasing to buyers all over the country for years.
 We know that people are more than just a three-digit score, and this new update means lenders will be able to get a more complete picture of someone’s credit-worthiness… which is always a good thing!